Mathias-SantAnna/lotr-collectibles/TESTING.md

 — **Visibilities and functionalities** —

-The website is available on the major web browsers, such as **Chrome**, **Safari**, **Firefox**, **Opera** and **Microsoft Edge**.
-To make sure all the visual contents are shown and functions work properly on those browsers, the below tests are carried out on all of them. *Except Chrom that is used to build the website
+All major browsers, including **Chrome**, **Safari**, **Firefox**, **Opera**, and **Microsoft Edge**, are compatible with the website.
+All of them are subjected to the tests outlined below to guarantee that all visual elements are displayed and that functionality works properly in those browsers.
+Except for Chrom, which was used to construct the website.

-1. Open the website on the browser to do a visual test.
-Look at all the pages to see if everything appears as expected (both desktop and mobile sizes)
+1. Open the webpage in a browser to run a visual test.
+Check all of the pages to make sure they're in order (both desktop and mobile sizes).
-2. Try all the functions outlined on the Python Functions test
+2. Use all of the functions provided in the Python Functions test.

 <details>
 <summary>Python Functions</summary><br>